 Both drugs have been deemed “breakthrough therapies” by the Food and Drug Administration and appear poised for approval, if no sooner than 2023.

 Many scientists are now engaged in searching for other ways in which psychedelics may help people.
 And among them, a growing number of researchers are turning their attention to relieving symptoms of autism spectrum disorder (ASD).

 “After the study … All these things that really required a lot of social interaction, they were completely fine.”

 This month, Nova Mentis Life Science Corp announced the launch of an observational study on the microbiome and genetics of patients with ASD and Fragile X syndrome.
 Part of the research is focused on serotonin signaling, the chemical in the brain most associated with psychedelic effects.
-That’s because the Vancouver-based psychedelics company plans to test psilocybin to illuminate “the neural underpinnings of social dysfunctions” in ASD, the company said in a press release.
+That’s because the Vancouver-based psychedelics company plans to test psilocybin to illuminate “the neural underpinnings” of social anxiety relating to ASD, the company said in a press release.